HugoCMU/peek/README.md

-# Campo
+# Peek

-Personal project to attempt at automating the monitoring and logging of a vegetable garden.
+Personal project that attempts to control a pan/tilt camera mount with a simple model running on a AIY vision kit.

 ## Requirements